~Alberto Cabrera 1988 (Cubs 2012-2013)

 ~Victor Caratini 1993 (2017 Cubs-present)

 The Cubs acquired Victor at the trade dealine in 2014 for Emilio Bonafacio and James Russell.
 The switch-hitting catcher was brought up to the big league club in 2017 when Miguel Montero was released, and became a reliable bat off the bench during the stretch run.
+During the 2018 season Victor served as the main backup to Willson Contreras.

 ~Chip Caray 1965 (Cubs announcer 1998-2004)